sarahmarie23/CSSSKL-142/Lab1/Lab1Notes.md

     ⚠️ Variable was not declared
     ⚠️ You commented something out and forgot to uncomment it

 * ✅ How many errors are here?
 Write them down on your paper or whiteboard.
+Check your answers with your groupmates.

 ```java
 // Welcome message
 System.out.println("Welcome to the Coffee Shop");